 Common Mistakes to Avoid

-The overhead tricep press is a simple movement, but there are a few ways to turn it into a less effective — or riskier — exercise:
+The overhead tricep press is a simple movement, but a few errors turn it into a less effective or riskier exercise:

 Get this exercise in a personalized workout